GWevroy/Go_Projects/Periph_drivers/max17040/README.md

 * Read Voltage in nV (returned as type physic.ElectricPotential)
 * Read State of Charge (Percentage, returned as Float32)
 * Power On Reset command (Identical to a power cycle)
+* Quick-start command for rebooting the (State of Charge) algorithm without initiating a full reset of device
 * Ability to read IC Version information
-* Change RCOMP calibration value
-* Read current RCOMP calibration value
+* Read/Write RCOMP calibration value

 Refer to the example_test.go file for demonstration code and how to utlize the device driver.
 This code was tested on a Raspberry Pi 4 running Raspberry Pi OS.